 Below are some of the income benefits that injured employees in Florida may receive under workers’ compensation:

-- Temporary total disability benefits, which are awarded if an employee misses work for more than 21 days due to their injury or illness.
+- Temporary total disability benefits are awarded if an employee misses work for more than 21 days due to their injury or illness.

 - Temporary partial disability benefits may also be awarded if an employee returns to work after their injury but earns less than their pre-injury average weekly wages.